LinuxCommandLibrary

 copy

-Download with specific connections
+Download with a specific number of connections

 $ axel -n [16] [https://example.com/file.zip]